-We have resources in our school, to enable us to teach each of the History topics from Foundation Stage through to KS2.
+We have resources in our school to enable us to teach each of the History topics from Foundation Stage through to KS2.
 Many of these resources are kept in a central location, however, those resources more specific to each key stage are kept in a more accessible place for the relevant year groups.
 Resources are audited and updated on a regular basis by the subject leader.
+We also use Access Artefacts to hire historical artefacts and other resources to enhance teaching and learning.